gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 ## Update gatsby-config.js

-The themes need to be added to the plugins array and your site will look better with some basic metadata.
+The themes need to be added to the plugins array and let's add some basic metadata while we are at it.

 ```javascript:title=gatsby-config.js
 module.exports = {